• Skip to primary navigation

 What can you eat with savoury mince?

-A slice of toast, jacket potatoes, crispy Parmentier potatoes, Duchess potatoes, pasta or rice
+Savoury mince goes with a variety of sides: a slice of toast, jacket potatoes, crispy Parmentier potatoes, Duchess potatoes, pasta or rice.

 My Recipe Tips